National Electric Vehicle Infrastructure Formula Program

 Approved Plan

 The US Federal Highway Administration (FHWA) approved Nebraska's NEVI plan in September 2022.
-The approved plan is required to be established according to NEVI guidance.
+The approved plan is required to be established according to NEVI guidance and updated annually.

 How It Works